chakrabar/chakrabar.github.io/_posts/articles/2018-03-05-code-quality-management.md

 Now we'll look at a very popular tool **[SonarQube](https://www.sonarqube.org/features/clean-code/)** for continuous code quality analysis.

-SonarQube was formerly known as _"Sonar"_, and it's probably the most popular tool for continuous code analysis.
+SonarQube was formerly known as _"Sonar"_, and it's probably the most popular tool for continuous code analysis now.
 Initially popular with Java, now they support 20+ programming languages.

 ## Benefits of SonarQube